 We have been actively involved as lead legal adviser in the majority of large privately-financed infrastructure projects implemented in New Zealand in recent years.

-The firm has been involved with Crown infrastructure investment projects utilising both the traditional PPP models (such as prisons and schools) and alternative funding models (such as the Crown’s ultrafast broadband investment).
+The firm has been involved with Crown infrastructure investment projects utilising both traditional PPP models (such as for prisons and schools) and alternative funding models (such as the Crown’s co-investment in the ultrafast broadband network).

-Our experience extends to many related structures, such as concessions, DBFM, BOOT and BOT for delivery of social and economic infrastructure (such as water and wastewater, roading, materials recycling and other waste operations, stadia) and other public sector asset management (tertiary education, health, local government services).
+Our experience extends to many related structures.
+These include concessions, DBFM, BOOT and BOT for the delivery of social and economic infrastructure (such as water and wastewater, roading, materials recycling and other waste operations, and stadia) and the management of other public sector assets (such as tertiary education, health, and local government facilities).

-We are highly regarded for the commercial approach we bring to contract negotiations, as well as our technical drafting skills.
-Our extensive experience of refinancing, variations, market testing and other operational activities, as well as secondary investments in projects by investors, investment funds and or pension funds, enables us to stand alongside our clients throughout the PPP lifecycle.
+We are highly regarded for the commercial approach we bring to contract negotiations, as well as for our technical drafting skills.
+Our extensive experience of refinancing, variations, market testing and other operational activities, as well as of secondary investments in projects by investors, investment funds, and pension funds, enables us to stand alongside our clients throughout the PPP lifecycle.

 - Auckland City Council and Manukau City Council - material recycling facility (based on a typical DBFO or BOOT template, but simplified to match the scale of the project)

 - United Water - franchise establishment for the maintenance and operation of Papakura District Council's water and waste-water services (the first of its kind in New Zealand by a local authority for an essential service)

 - Rodney District Council - Penlink Toll Road project, involving a motorway extension and bridge linking State Highway 1 to the Whangaparoa Peninsula